Chromeilion/dungeon-downloader/README.md

 current config file.

 ### Optional Arguments
+These arguments don't get saved, so they need to be present every time the script is run if you want to use them.

 ```-d``` or ```--delete-files``` will delete all files that were
 previously downloaded but are no longer present in the online patch list.